rama1997/More-Like-This/README.md

   Enable this option to merge all recommendations into a single catalog.
 Combined catalogs will display the most frequent recommendations first.
   (Note: Combined catalogs may load more slowly.)

-- **Set Catalog Order**:
+- **Catalog Order**:
   Drag and drop to reorder how catalogs are displayed.

-- **Use TMDB over Cinemeta for metadata**:
+- **Metadata Source**:
-  By default, the addon uses Cinemeta (Stremio’s main addon) for movie and show data.
+  By default, the addon uses Cinemeta (Stremio’s main addon) for movie and show metadata.
-  Enable this setting to use TMDB instead.
+  Enable this setting to use TMDB as the metadata source instead.
 (Requires a TMDB API key.)
   Tip: TMDB is generally more reliable than Cinemeta.

+- **Stream Button Platform**:
+  This addon adds two stream buttons for each movie/show, one for searching recommendations in the Stremio app and one for the Stremio Web App.
+Choose which button you'd like to display.

+- **Include TMDB Collections in Recommendation**:
+  TMDB groups related movies (like sequels and film series) into 'collections.'
+These movies are not always included in TMDB’s default recommendations.
+  Enable this setting to add collection movies to the start of the TMDB recommendation list.
+  Tip: This is useful if you want all directly related movies shown, but it may clutter the catalog for films with many sequels or large franchises."

 - **Title-Based Searching**:
   Enable this option to search by movie/show titles on top of IMDb IDs.